thirtythreeforty/dpfwebui/doc/internals.md

 For the UI a small JS wrapper around the C++ `DISTRHO::UI` class is provided for convenience.
-New integrations between C++ and JS code can be easily built around a single function `window.webviewHost.postMessage()` that wraps the platform specific calls:
+New integrations between C++ and JS code can be easily built around a single function `window.host.postMessage()` that wraps the platform specific calls:

 Linux CEF: